Home » Course or Meal » Coffee and Walnut Cake, a Classic British Cake for Afternoon Tea

 adding flour to cake

-The cake mixture will be light and creamy.
+The cake mixture will be light and creamy, smooth batter.

 creamy cake mixture

-Add the chopped nuts.
-Stir the espresso powder into the liquid espresso, then add to the mixture.
+Add the chopped nuts which adds texture.
+Stir the espresso powder into the liquid espresso, then add to the mixture in the bowl.

 adding espresso to the cake

-Blend well, then divide the cake mixture into the prepared 8″ cake tins.
+Blend well, then divide the cake mixture into the prepared 8″ cake pans.

 Coffee and Walnut Cake on stand